SIP transfers

 Security

 Synthflow supports Access Control Lists (ACL) to secure inbound SIP calls.
 Configure your SIP server to accept connections only from Synthflow’s IP addresses.
-Username/password authentication is not currently supported for inbound call transfers.
+Username and password authentication is not currently supported for inbound call transfers.